Ideas-on-Stage/ideasonstage.com/content/cookies.md

 ### How do we use cookies?

-This website uses cookies from CloudFlare, Google Analytics and HotJar.
+This website uses cookies from Google Analytics and HotJar.

 ### How to control cookies